Previous page: How to Create a Website

 Congratulations!
 Your WordPress site is now up and running!

-Back to main guide: How to Create a Website
+Back to the main guide: How to Create a Website